compiler-research/compiler-research.github.io/_posts/2024-10-17-improving-performance-of-biodynamo-using-cpp-modules.md

 me understand the complexities of BioDynaMo; to Tobias Duswald for reviewing my PRs and assisting me in analyzing my results; and to Fons Rademakers for his support when I faced challenges compiling ROOT in debug mode.

-Lastly, a special thanks to my colleagues from Compiler Research, particularly David, Attel and Maksym, whom I had the pleasure of meeting at the Fourth MODE in Valencia, for making this experience unforgettable.
+Lastly, a special thanks to my colleagues from Compiler Research, particularly David, Atel and Maksym, whom I had the pleasure of meeting at the Fourth MODE in Valencia, for making this experience unforgettable.

 ### Related Links